bhrutledge/exploring-venv/slides.md

 TODO

-- Don't need venv for scripts that only use standard library
+Don't need venv for scripts that only use standard library

-- `#!/usr/bin/env python3` in scripts
+Start scripts `#!/usr/bin/env python3`

-- Think twice before using `pip` outside of a venv
+Think twice before using `pip` outside of a venv

 Outside of a venv, be explicit about which Python you're using: